CNC Glass Cutting Machines in Caledonia, MI

 CMS—The Clear Vision for your Future

-Glass—discovered over 4000 years ago, considered precious, was used by royalty as well as for religious purposes.
+Glass—discovered over 4,000 years ago, considered precious, was used by royalty as well as for religious purposes.
 Glass making reached a high point during the time of the Romans both in terms of quality and practical usefulness.
-By the 7th century Syria had understood the methodology for forming flat glass based on molten "blobs" of glass being spun on a disc using centrifugal force to cause them to flatten out, a method that would last for most of the next 10 centuries.
+By the 7th century, Syria had understood the methodology for forming flat glass based on molten "blobs" of glass being spun on a disc using centrifugal force to cause them to flatten out, a method that would last for most of the next ten centuries.
 Stained glass emerged from the Middle Ages as the main contribution of that period.

-The process of making "sheet glass" early in the 1900's was carried out by a glass "ribbon" vertically from a pool of molten glass.
-The process, while a step forward, provided a sheet which had distortion problems due to variations in the viscosity of the molten mixture from which it was drawn.
+The process of making "sheet glass" early in the 1900s was carried out by a glass "ribbon" vertically oriented from a pool of molten glass.
+The process, while a step forward, provided a sheet, which had distortion problems due to variations in the viscosity of the molten mixture from which it was drawn.

-Float glass made it's appearance In 1959.
-The process of making "float" glass begins with molten glass flowing from the furnace in which it has been prepared by gravity, from which it is displaced onto a sea of molten tin and in the process forms as an unbroken "ribbon".
-The ribbon of glass is drawn through the "sea" of tin on which it is "floated" and at its exit is guided, while being supported on rollers, through an annealing lehr, and in this part of the process is cooled under controlled conditions till at its conclusion it's almost at ambient temperature.
+Float glass made its appearance in 1959.
+The process of making "float" glass begins with molten glass flowing from the furnace in which it has been prepared, from which it is displaced onto a sea of molten tin and in the process forms as an unbroken "ribbon."
+The ribbon of glass is drawn through the "sea" of tin on which it is "floated" and at its exit is guided, while being supported on rollers, through an annealing lehr.
+In this part of the process, it is cooled under controlled conditions until, at its conclusion, it's almost at ambient temperature.

-The basic characteristics of the glass are not altered with its heat treatment, while those of its physical properties are improved—flexural and tensile strength and increased resistance to thermal stress and shock, while at the same time the heat treatment does not reduce its deflection property for any specific load.
+The basic characteristics of the glass are not altered with its heat treatment, while those of its physical properties are improved—that is flexural and tensile strength along with increased resistance to thermal stress and shock—while at the same time, the heat treatment does not reduce its deflection property for any specific load.

 Such applications require designers to confirm that the use of glass meets the appropriate design loads.
 The strength characteristic of glass assumes an important role in choosing the best glass design solution for a project.
-There are a number of reference tools available to help in this process.
+There is a variety of reference tools available to help in this process.

-Using glass as a building material has become increasingly popular in the recent years...more and more glass is being used in construction.
-With today’s technology, less metal is required to fasten the glass to other substrates...
-Glass is also being used as a feature in many instances.
+Using glass as a building material has become increasingly popular in recent years.
+More and more glass is used in construction.
+With today’s technology, less metal is required to fasten the glass to other substrates.
+Glass is also used as a design feature in many instances.

-CMS/Brembana has the complete range of glass processing machiney required for today's glass manufacturers.
+CMS/Brembana has the complete range of glass processing machinery required for today's glass manufacturers.